martinroob/ngx-i18nsupport/README.md

 The next step you have to do is to translate the file (or to let it translate).
 Depending on the software you use for translation you can filter for that state `new`.

+>Have a look at my sister project [TinyTranslator](https://github.com/martinroob/tiny-translator).
+It can filter for new untranslated entries and allows to edit xlf file very easily.

 The file for English on the other hand is correct.
 So, due to the fact, that English is the **default language** here, the state is `translated`.